ESFP, Entertainer, Creator, Extraverted, Kinesthetic, Naturalist

 Introverted Intuition (Least Function)

 You use this function least of the four.
 With Intuition (N), you process data through impressions, possibilities and meanings.
 Introverted Intuition enables you to have a sense about the future.
 It is the ability to grasp a pattern or plan.
-Information that is commonly hard to understand and dissect is more easily processed through Introverted Intuition.
+Information commonly hard to understand and dissect is more easily processed through Introverted Intuition.

 Famous People of Your Type